 This is my phone…

 This is my means of communication, my life-line to my clients, friends and family.
 It shows you how much I have evolved in the last few years on the techno front.
-Hubby got this phone in early 2006, and naturally I was the heirloom.
+Hubby got this phone in early 2006, and naturally I was the heir.
 (Typically I get all his used phones)

 I was quite intimidated by it as it is quite huge.
 To me this phone was an upgrade from the Nokia 7610 I had: